This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 After eight years of HBOT treatment, Andrew’s mother, Theresa, stated that Andrew is like a new person.

 “His understanding came back very quickly.
 To begin with, he couldn’t see.
 But now he can read, his math is good, and he can tell the time.
 He is starting to be able to squeeze a switch, which could open up a new form of communication.
-We take him to football matches and horse-riding for the disabled.
+We take him to football matches and horse-riding for disabled people.
 He remembers everything.
 He will never walk, but we have our child back.”

 Is HBOT Right For Your Child?

-If you are interested in learning more about HBOT or you think it could be an option that may benefit your child, it is important to get an informed explanation from your child’s primary healthcare provider, as well as other healthcare team members who have experience and knowledge about the therapy.
-However, keep in mind that since it is not yet recognized as a current, valid treatment for cerebral palsy, most insurance companies will not pay for the therapy.
+If you are interested in learning more about HBOT or think it could be an option that may benefit your child, it is important to get an informed explanation from your child’s primary healthcare provider.
+Also, talk to other healthcare team members who have experience and knowledge about the therapy.

 Lifelong Financial Assistance for Your Child's Birth Injury